DeckardJosh/ecomSnow/README.md

 <p>This project was designed off an idea of what a smaller Ecommerce website would look like.
 I chose a traditional home page design, such as a hero, an about section, and a quick description of the company.</p>

 <p><strong>Pages:</strong></p>
-<p>There are 4 seperate pages for this project.
-Home, Products, ProductDetails, and Cart.</p>
+<p>There are 5 seperate pages for this project.
+Home, Products, ProductDetails, Cart, and an Admin page for maniuplating the backend api for full customization of products.</p>

 <p><strong>Home:</strong></p>
 <p>The Home page is interesting through a quick scrolling text animation and some curvy designs.
 I have still not settled on a color scheme, as no matter what I decide on I can't help but think I could do better.</p>